-The Company has no plans or arrangements with any of the Named Executive Officers which provide for the payment of retirement benefits, or benefits that would be paid primarily following retirement other than the Company's participatory deferred compensation plan under which the Company matches employee contributions up to 2% of an eligible employee's yearly compensation.
+The Company has no plans or arrangements with any of the Named Executive Officers which provide for the payment of retirement benefits, or benefits that would be paid primarily following retirement, other than the Company's participatory Section 401(k) Profit Sharing Plan which is a deferred compensation plan under which the Company matches employee contributions up to 2% of an eligible employee's yearly compensation.
 Such compensation is tax deferred under Section 401(k) of the Internal Revenue Code.

-The Company has no contracts, agreements, plans or arrangements that provide for the payment to a Named Executive Officer following or in connection with his resignation, other termination of employment or a change in control of the Company.
+The Company has no contracts, agreements, plans or arrangements that provide for the payment in the future to a Named Executive Officer following or in connection with his resignation, other termination of employment or a change in control of the Company.